BCA, GCB absence forces CWI to postpone elections

 Sanasie and Hope had argued in recent weeks that West Indies cricket was headed in the wrong direction, launching their “Operation Rescue” manifesto containing a suite of proposals aimed at restoring “excellence, soundness, confidence, unity and enthusiasm.”

-And speaking ahead of Sunday’s anticipated elections, Sanasie said he was confident of being elected president.
+And speaking ahead of yesterday's anticipated elections, Sanasie said he was confident of being elected president.

 In an interview last week, Shallow said he and Skerritt were looking forward to the elections, and expected they would receive the support of the majority of territorial boards.